united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

 see a login prompt that says `flatcar-1-umh-<device-serial-number>`, as well as the IP address of the device.

+{{% notice note %}}
+Please note that the installation may take some time.
+This largely depends on the available resources including network speed and system performance.
+{{% /notice %}}

 ## Connect to the edge device

 Now you can leave the edge device and connect to it from your computer via SSH.